Nash, Buckinghamshire: History

 "NASH, a hamlet in Whaddon parish, Bucks; 5½ miles E of Buckingham.
 Acres, 1, 430.
 Real property, £1, 813, Pop., 462.
 Houses, 103.
 The property is divided chiefly among five.
 The hamlet forms chief part of the chapelry of Thornton-cum-Nash; and contains the church of that chapelry, a Baptist chapel, and a national school.
 Nash Common is a meet for the Whaddon Chase hounds."Nash was designated a civil parish between 1896 and 1899.
 Before this it was classed as a hamlet within the parish of Whaddon.

 Although there has never been a separate manor in Nash, the manor in neighbouring Whaddon has historically been referred to as the manor of Whaddon and Nash.
 The earliest mention of the manor pre-dates the modern name of 'Nash', and refers to the manor as that of 'Whaddone with Esse'.

 Government

-The village is served by a parish council of seven members, who are elected every four years, with the next elections set to take place in 2019.
-However much of the parish council's role is to advise the Aylesbury Vale District Council and Buckinghamshire County Council who make most of the decisions with regards to maintenance and planning.
+The village is served by a parish council of seven members, who are elected every four years, with the next elections set to take place in 2025.
+However much of the parish council's role is to advise Buckinghamshire Council who make most of the decisions with regards to maintenance and planning.
+Nash's parliamentary constituency is Buckingham and Bletchley.

-The village is part of the Great Horwood ward of the Aylesbury Vale District Council.
-At the county level, the village is part of the Winslow electoral division.
-Its parliamentary constituency is Buckingham.